DataDog/integrations-core/ecs_fargate/README.md

 | `ecs:ListContainerInstances`     | List instances of a cluster.                                      |
 | `ecs:DescribeContainerInstances` | Describe instances to add metrics on resources and tasks running. |

-#### Run the Datadog Agent as a Replica Service
+#### Run the Task as a Replica Service
-The only option in ECS Fargate is to run the Datadog Agent as a [Replica Service][17].
+The only option in ECS Fargate is to run the task as a [Replica Service][17].
+The Datadog Agent runs as a sidecar in each Fargate task.

 ##### AWS CLI
 Run the following commands using the [AWS CLI tools][11]. **Note**: Fargate version 1.1.0 or greater is required, so the command below specifies the platform version.